pointerish/GuitarStore/README.md

 This is a Guitar Store website based on the [Zattix](https://www.behance.net/gallery/24796463/ZATTIX) design originally created by [Mohammed Awad](https://www.behance.net/M_Awad) on [Behance](https://www.behance.net/).

-This implementation follows design specifications such as color, fonts and layout.
+This implementation follows design specifications such as color, fonts, and layout.

 ![desktop](assets/screenshot.png)